josephbergevin/scraper-more-faster/README.md

 Examples
 --------

-See ScraperMoreFasterTester.php for example usage.
+See smf_tester.php for example usage.